THE ALCHEMY OF NOISE: Now Available For Pre-order on Amazon

 With everyone in town for the summer, Sixth & Third is performing another House Concert at The Pelham House in Beachwood Canyon, Hollywood Hills, on August 26th.

-A project spearheaded by her brother, acclaimed actor, Tom Amandes, the band features Devon Wilke on vocals, nephew Ben Amandes on cello, guitar, and cajon, along with guitarist, Jeff Brown (a veteran member of earlier DEVON days), and Erik Krogh (from even earlier days with Lonnie & the Lugnutz!) on bass.
-They’ve put together an eclectic set of handpicked originals and select covers, and have won accolades for a show that is both intimate and raucous.
+A project spearheaded by my brother, acclaimed actor, Tom Amandes, the band features me on vocals, nephew Ben Amandes on cello, guitar, and cajon, along with guitarist, Jeff Brown (a veteran member of earlier DEVON days), and Erik Krogh (from even earlier days with Lonnie & the Lugnutz!) on bass.
+We’ve put together an eclectic set of handpicked originals and select covers, and have won accolades for a show that’s both intimate and raucous.

 Give a holler if you’re in Los Angeles and would like a seat at the House!